AyeCode/userswp/readme.txt

 6. Edit Account Form.

 == Changelog ==

+= 1.2.2.3 =
+* Remove alert on profile avatar and banner image change - FIXED

 = 1.2.2.2 =
 * Exclude invoice and other CPT from the post counts in user profile - FIXED